project-novi/novi-docs/docs/concepts/filter.md

 @title
 ```

-But that'll notify me EVERY TIME when a object containing `title` tag is created / updated / deleted.
+But that'll notify me **every time** when a object containing `title` tag is created / updated / deleted.
 Luckily, we have three new operators to help us out:

 - `~tag`: Listen to the tag's creation / modification / deletion.
 - `!tag`: Listen to the tag's deletion.